open-rsx/rsb-manual/examples-chat.rst

 * creates a :term:`local server` providing the avatar image of the participant via a method ``get`` method under the :term:`scope` :samp:`/chat/avatar/{NICKNAME}`.
-* creates a :term:`remote server` s for downloading avatar images from other participants by calling the methods mentioned above.
+* creates a :term:`remote server` for downloading avatar images from other participants by calling the methods mentioned above.

 .. container:: chat-2-multi